HP Spectre x360 14 2-in-1 Laptop

 Battery Life

-The 68 Wh battery paired with Intel’s Lunar Lake processor delivers 10-12 hours of productivity use.
-That’s competitive with the ThinkPad X1 Carbon and enough for a full workday without charging.
+The 68 Wh battery paired with Intel’s Lunar Lake processor gave me 10 to 12 hours of productivity use.
+That matches the ThinkPad X1 Carbon and easily covers a full workday without hunting for an outlet.

 The Bottom Line

-The Spectre x360 14 is the best premium 2-in-1 available.
-The included pen, OLED display, and sub-3 lb weight make it the complete package for anyone who wants convertible flexibility without compromise.
-The only reason to look elsewhere is if you need a discrete GPU.
+The Spectre x360 14 is the best premium 2-in-1 I’ve tested.
+The included pen, the OLED display, and the sub-3 lb weight make it the whole package for anyone who wants convertible flexibility without settling.
+The only reason to pass on it is if you need a discrete GPU.